FHantke/brave-browser-wiki/Security-Audit.md

 PDF handling:
 - PDF handling via the Chromium PDF Viewer extension is explicitly disabled by blocking the extension ID.
 - PDF.js is force installed on startup via a setting that's used for administration management policy.
 It can't currently be disabled, but if we decide to allow that we can make it part of the recommended extension list instead.

+Keychain:
+- I believe we store our passwords in our own keychain, I believe we will ask to unlock the keychain of other apps during imports.
+(Check with Garrett)